-If you are caught with cocaine the legal consequences can be severe.
-Being in possession of cocaine is a criminal offence under the Misuse of Drugs Act 1971, as it is classified as a Class A drug.
+If you are caught with cocaine, the legal consequences can be severe.
+A cocaine possession charge is a criminal offence under the Misuse of Drugs Act 1971, as cocaine is classified as a Class A drug.

-A conviction for possessing cocaine can have long-term implications, including a lasting criminal record that may affect various aspects of your life, such as employment opportunities, travel restrictions, and personal relationships.
+A conviction for a possession of cocaine charge can have long-term implications, including a lasting criminal record that could affect employment opportunities, travel, and personal relationships.

-If you have been caught with cocaine, arrested or are due to be interviewed by police, we can offer specialist, expert representation from our solicitors to give you the best possible defence.
+If you have been caught with cocaine, arrested, or are due to be interviewed by police, we can offer specialist, expert representation to give you the best possible defence.

 - Call 0333 009 5968 – for standard enquiries during office hours